xtie97/COVID-19-classification-and-detection/README.md

 # COVID-19-classification-and-detection :microbe:

-Welcome to the repository for the CS771 course (Learning-based Computer Vision) project, dedicated to comprehensive studies related to COVID-19 detection and classification using radiological methodologies.
+Welcome to the repository for the "CS771: Learning-based Computer Vision" project, dedicated to comprehensive studies related to COVID-19 detection and classification using radiological methodologies.

 ## :bookmark_tabs: Tasks Undertaken